cosimameyer/cosimameyer.com/content/post/2025-07-03-how-to-get-into-pycon/index.md

 ---
-title: How To Get Into PyCon?
+title: How To Get Into PyCon
 author: Cosima Meyer
 date: '2025-07-03'
 slug: []